|Navigo Transit Pass, Paris, France

-You can buy your Navigo pass on any day of the week, but because its validity begins on Monday, if you buy it in the middle of the week you may not get full value: you'll pay full price, but it will still expire at midnight on the following Sunday.
+You can start your Navigo pass with money on any day of the week, but because its week of validity always begins on Monday, if you recharge it in the middle of the week you may not get full value: you'll pay full price, but it will still expire at midnight on the following Sunday.

-You can buy your Navigo pass good for the following week starting on Friday, and it becomes valid at 00:01 (12:01 am) on Monday.
+Starting on Friday, you can recharge your Navigo pass good for the following week, and it becomes valid at 00:01 (12:01 am) on Monday morning.

 Use it to/from the Airport!